7hekaka/newcytosim/doc/main/installation.md

 # Installation

 Cytosim is distributed as source code and [must be compiled](doc/compile/index.md) before use.
-On Mac OS X and Linux this should be uncomplicated even if you are not familiar with program development.
+On MacOS and Linux this should be uncomplicated even if you are not familiar with program development.
 Compiling natively on Windows would require changes to the code, but Cytosim should [compile within Cygwin](doc/compile/cygwin.md).

 To download the source code, enter these commands in a terminal window: